Read about how we'll respond to positive COVID-19 cases at ARU.

 It is important to note that our plan is subject to change, sometimes at short notice, in response to new advice and guidance being received from the UK Government and Public Health England (PHE).

-Our focus is on providing a COVID-19 secure working environment for those returning to campus and continuing to empower and support staff to work effectively and flexibly from home.
+Our focus is on creating safe and inclusive environments for those studying, working, or visiting our campuses and continuing to empower and support staff to work effectively and flexibly from home as ARU embraces an Agile working culture.

 We have supported our staff and students to understand national guidance and observe the mitigations we have implemented to reduce the risk of virus transmission.
-The primary actions are maintaining social distancing as well as good hand and surface hygiene.
+Many existing mitigations including enhanced cleaning and ventilation as well as ensuring safe behaviours are maintained.
+We encourage everyone visiting our campuses to respect the personal space of others and wear a face covering.
+We also promote good hand and surface hygiene.

 Read a summary of the COVID-19 secure measures we have implemented.